.png-674b52368b309.jpg)

 IMPORTANT NOTICE: Version 3 doesn't support the

-session driver.
-The easiest change would be tofile
+databasesession driver.
+The easiest change would be tofileas a session driver.

 php artisan make:model Tenant